samaronybarros/data-structures/README.md

 ###### Description

-Removes the first element found on the Sorted List.
+Removes the first element found in the Sorted List.

 ##### removeAllElementsFromList